phpMv/ubiquity/docs/confproject.rst

 Project configuration
 =====================
-Normally, the installer limits the modifications to be performed in the configuration files :
+Normally, the installer limits the modifications to be performed in the configuration files and your application is operational after installation image:: _static/firstProject.png
 Main configuration
 ------------------
 The main configuration of a project is localised in the ``app/conf/config.php`` file.